dgummel1/effective-fantastic/README.md

 # effective-fantastic

-hey this is our new repository.
+Je suis Jacques. hey this is our new repository.

 me and jericho in the house!

- :)
+  :) :)